Table of Contents

 3. Talk with a Financial Advisor

 Financial planning can be a pretty complex process, and within this process, there are some different components such as goal setting, budgeting, creating an emergency fund, selecting the right insurance, debt management, planning for your child’s education, investment planning, retirement planning, tax planning, and estate planning.
 Each component has its own intricacies so needless to say the entire process can be overwhelming.
 While you can manage your plan on your own, it is wise to consult with an experienced expert so that everything is covered and there’s no room for mistakes.
-A financial advisor can assess your financial situation and help you create a personalised plan tailored to your goals and risk tolerance.
+A financial advisor online can assess your financial situation and help you create a personalised plan tailored to your goals and risk tolerance.

 4. Build an Emergency Fund

-If you don’t have a dedicated fund for emergencies yet, it is vital that you start building one as soon as possible.
+If you don’t have a dedicated fund for emergencies yet, you must start building one as soon as possible.
 An emergency fund as the name suggests is a reserve of cash that you keep separate and use only to cover unexpected expenses.
 A large medical bill, your house needing extensive repairs, or a sudden loss of a job could be enough to derail you from your financial tracks.
 You can’t predict what happens in life, but it is important to stay prepared for the unforeseen.
 Generally speaking, an emergency fund should cover three to six months’ worth of your living expenses.
 When you make your budget, set aside a sum specifically to add to your emergency fund.
 There are many benefits of building an emergency fund:

-• In case of emergencies, you won’t have to take a loan.
+- In case of emergencies, you won’t have to take a loan.
 Quick loans usually come with higher interest, which can quickly snowball and weigh you down.

-• You won’t have to liquidate your investments prematurely, and you can carry on with your investment strategy.
+- You won’t have to liquidate your investments prematurely, and you can carry on with your investment strategy.

-• It will enable you to maintain your lifestyle in the face of challenges.
+- It will enable you to maintain your lifestyle in the face of challenges.

-• You can enjoy peace of mind just by knowing that you have a financial safety net to protect you from the impact of unforeseen expenses.
+- You can enjoy peace of mind just by knowing that you have a financial safety net to protect you from the impact of unforeseen expenses.

 Also Read: Emergency Fund – What is It, How to Build It & Why It’s Essential?